SanketNalage/AWS-Services-Hand-on/Amazon CloudWatch/README.md

 This repository provides configurations and scripts for setting up AWS CloudWatch monitoring, including custom metrics, alarms, and log management.

+## What is AWS CloudWatch?

+AWS CloudWatch is a powerful monitoring and observability service provided by Amazon Web Services.
+It enables you to gain insights into the performance, health, and operational aspects of your AWS resources and applications.
+CloudWatch collects and tracks metrics, collects and monitors log files, and sets alarms to alert you on certain conditions.

 ## Features
 - Configure CloudWatch Alarms for EC2, RDS, and other AWS services
 - Set up custom metrics and dashboards